loading...

 There are six other trails throughout the park that you might also be interested in taking.
 The Ha'akulamanu (Sulfur Banks) Trail is an easy hike along a wooden boardwalk that offers yet another wholly unique landscape with colorful, steaming mineral deposits.
 Or, you could view the beginning stages of returning life along the mile-long Devastation Trail.
 You can view all the trails available inside the park here

-Hawaii Volcanoes National Park Big Island Travel Shaka GuideCheck out the Sulphur banks at Ha‘akulamanu outgassing deposits of carbon dioxide, sulfur dioxide and hydrogen sulfide; daveynin / Flickr; CC-BY-2.0
+A massive rock formation standing tall, showcasing nature's grandeur and rugged beauty.Check out the Sulphur banks at Ha‘akulamanu outgassing deposits of carbon dioxide, sulfur dioxide and hydrogen sulfide; daveynin / Flickr; CC-BY-2.0

 Backcountry Hiking and Open Areas

-If you’d rather hike off-trail or through open country, there are seven areas throughout HAVO and its two volcanoes perfect for trailblazing or backpacking.
+If you’d rather hike off-trail or through open country, there are seven areas throughout HAVO, and its two volcanoes are perfect for trailblazing or backpacking.
 Keep in mind that these areas are badly overgrown and not heavily trafficked.
 Cairns guiding you through the park are often not visible or damaged, so it is best to check with a park ranger first and bring a GPS system just in case.

-Halape is the most popular of the backcountry hikes, but Apua is equally beautiful and both treks follows along the park’s magnificent coasts.
+Halape is the most popular of the backcountry hikes, but Apua is equally beautiful and both treks follow along the park’s magnificent coasts.
 You can also hike through the more remote Ka’aha Coastal Lava Field, Keauhou Bay, Napua Crater, and Pepeiao’s grassy lava fields.
 Each of these adventures should only be carried out by experienced hikers.
 The area’s most strenuous hike goes up Mauna Loa, the world’s largest volcano.

 You’ll need to pay a $10 fee to enter any of these areas, which also grants access to campsites that are available along each adventure.